Chiwithy/Patunhay/README.md

 # <h3>How to Run the Application</h3>
 1. Clone this repository.
 2. Navigate to the cloned version of this repository.
+3. Please see the **Other Necessary Files** section for instructions on how to download and where to place other files needed by the application
-3. Run **Patunhay.exe** found in the Patunhay_Application folder.
+4. Run **Patunhay.exe** found in the Patunhay_Application folder.
-4. Select a dance in the appplication that you want to view.
+5. Select a dance in the appplication that you want to view.

 # <h3>How to Download the Files of a Dance</h3>
 - **Option A**: Go to the Patunhay_Files folder and save the files of your desired dance to your local computer.